 Culture: Major events remain prohibited until 31 December

-- Professional or business events may take place under the same conditions as cultural events, from 15th July.
+- Professional or official events may take place under the same conditions as cultural events.

-- Small markets without a folk festival theme may now take place again under certain regulations.
+- Small markets without a folk festival theme may take place under certain regulations.

-- Since 4th May, church services started taking place again under strict conditions.
+- Church services can take place under strict conditions.

 Catering/hotel industry: current rules

-A curfew from 10 pm has been in effect in restaurants in Munich since October 17th, with the exception of take-away food and non-alcoholic drinks .
+A curfew from 9 pm has been in effect in restaurants in Munich, with the exception of take-away food and non-alcoholic drinks .

 In addition, strict requirements apply in all areas, including in particular hygiene concepts, guest number restrictions and social distance.
 Incidentally, anyone who provides incorrect information when filling out a contact form can be fined up to 250 euros.

 Hotels, holiday apartments, guest houses and campsites can once again accommodate guests.
 Service providers in the tourism sector such as amusement parks, castles, boat cruises or cable cars are also available again.

 - More information on the new hygiene measures and rules for gastronomies (in German)